empyreuma/bigint.lua/README.md

 Supported operations:
 * bigint.new(num or string)
-* bigint.check(bigint) - Check if a variable's "type" is bigint - can be forced
-*   internally on all operations if the "strict" variable below is set to true
+* bigint.check(bigint) - Check if a variable's "type" is bigint - can be forced internally on all operations if the "strict" variable in bigint.lua is set to true (default behavior)
 * bigint.unserialize(bigint)
-* bigint.compare(bigint, bigint, comparison (see below))
+* bigint.compare(bigint, bigint, comparison (see bigint.lua))
-* bigint.add(bigint, bigint)
+* bigint.add_raw(bigint, bigint)

 TODO:
-* bigint.subtract
+* bigint.subtract_raw
 * bigint.random
 * bigint.multiply
 * bigint.power